djansen1987/SAJeSolar/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/djansen1987/)

 ## SAJ eSolar Sensor Component
-This is a Custom Component for Home-Assistant (https://home-assistant.io) reads and displays sensor values from the SAJ eSolar private API.
+This is a Custom Component for Home-Assistant (https://home-assistant.io) reads and displays sensor values from the SAJ eSolar Portal private API.

 NOTE: This component is build opon an none private API and can change/break at any time.
 The component is build with 1 device to test with used in the Netherlands